origo-map/origo-documentation/content/settings.md

 `infowindowOptions` | object | Options for infowindow.
 Currently only useful when using infowindow as infowindow.
 See options below.
 Optional.
 `selectionStyles` | object | Option to set custom selection style.
 Optional.
 `multiSelectionStyles` | object | Option to set custom selection style for selected and highlighted features when using infowindow as infowindow.
 Optional.
+`toggleSelectOnClick` | boolean | Option to enable/disable selection toggling.
+Used with the multiselection plugin and defaults to false.

 #### infowindowOptions